 ICRF China students will work in Guangzhou, Nanjing or Beijing, depending on the project.

-Social entrepreneurship for sexual health (SESH): Funds to support HIV/syphilis services for men who have sex with men (MSM) are decreasing just as HIV/syphilis incidence increases in many regions of the world.
-New models of care are needed to expand HIV/syphilis screening among MSM.
-In cooperation with the Global SESH NGO, this project focuses on evaluation of health, social, and business metrics associated with innovative testing programs.
+Social entrepreneurship for sexual health (SESH): New models of care are needed to expand HIV/syphilis screening among men who have sex with men and other most-at-risk populations.
+In cooperation with local and regional community-based organizations, this project focuses on evaluation of health, social, and business metrics associated with innovative HIV and syphilis testing programs.
+For example, examining how social marketing and crowdsourcing influence the success or failure of HIV testing programs.
 Opportunities for qualitative and quantitative research are available.
 Mentors: Joseph D. Tucker, MD, MA; Kathryn Muessig, PhD; Rosanna Peeling, PhD.